 Traffic Enforcement Centre (TEC)

-Under the Traffic Enforcement Centre category of our website you will find the following pages:
+Under the Traffic Enforcement Centre category of our website, you will find the following pages:

-Out of Time Witness Statement (TE7 and TE9)
+What is an Out of Time Witness Statement?

-Details on how to complete an Out of Time Witness Statement (forms TE7 and TE9) or Out of Time Statutory Declaration (forms PE2 and PE3) can be read here.
+The most popular page on our Bailiff Advice website is this one.
+Here you will find advice on how to complete an Out of Time Witness Statement (form TE7 and TE9) or Out of Time Statutory Declaration (form PE2 and PE3) and much more.

-If your Out of Time Witness Statement/Statutory Declaration has been rejected, the options available to you can be read here.
+If your Out of Time Witness Statement/Statutory Declaration application has been refused, the options available to you are outlined on this page.

-Commentary from Bailiff Advice
+Commentary from Bailiff Advice Online

-If you require assistance with drafting of these forms, you can email a question to Bailiff Advice using our popular Question page.
-Alternatively, you can contact us by phone.
-Details are on our Contact page.
+We have significant experience with drafting Out of Time witness statements (TE7 and TE9) and statutory declarations (PE2 and PE3).
+If you require assistance with drafting of these forms, you can email a question to us using our online Enquiry Form.
+Alternatively, can contact our free helpline on 01643 841886.
+Our opening times can be found on our Contact page.

 Lastly, our Simplified Guide to the Taking Control of Goods Regulations 2013 can be read here.